 I am the grandmother of Jonathon Paul Kuzminski, who was 20 months old when he tragically passed away on May 13, 2011.
 I recall being at St. Peter's University Medical Center when my son and his wife came out of a hospital room.
 All I remember my son saying was, "Mom, I couldn't say 'NO,' I could not let another family lose a child."
 I then realized what he was talking about.
 In their worst time of grief, the loss of their youngest of four children, they donated Jonathon's organs.
 That day Jonathon saved two children.
 A little boy the same age received Jonathon's liver and a 16-year-old girl received both kidneys.

 Donation means the Gift of Life.
 The year, Jonathon passed away, we got to meet his liver recipient, Wyatt.
 When I saw that little boy walking, running and laughing I was so moved.
-My heart sank.
-Yes, because it was not my Jonathon, but for the fact that another child did not die.

 To me, it started the healing process.
 I had something to live for and to give back.
 I, along with my daughter Stephanie, started TEAM JONATHON and participated at the NJ Sharing Network 5K Celebration of Life.
 We spoke at events, hosted table displays, gave out materials about organ donation, etc. Whatever was needed.
 We even marched in Bayonne's annual St. Patrick's Day parade.
 However, my 36-year-old daughter, my co-captain Stephanie, passed away in 2019 after a lengthy illness.
 She is now with her hero, her nephew Jonathon.